 • Learn how respectful relationships can thrive in modern, tech-driven contexts

 This workshop is designed for both boys and girls, offering a safe space to critically reflect on identity, connection, and emotional wellbeing.
-It’s grounded in real-life scenarios and delivered in a way that’s engaging, age-appropriate, and culturally relevant.
+It’s imbedded with real-life scenarios and delivered in a way that’s engaging, age-appropriate, and culturally relevant.

 Schools can choose to include informal, age-specific social experiences where students apply their learning in a safe, supported environment, reinforcing respectful relationship skills through real-time interaction.